hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 sidebar_current: "docs-agent-http-catalog"
 description: >
   The Catalog is the endpoint used to register and deregister nodes, services, and checks.
-It also provides a number of query endpoints.
+It also provides query endpoints.
 ---

 # Catalog HTTP Endpoint

 The Catalog is the endpoint used to register and deregister nodes, services, and checks.
-It also provides a number of query endpoints.
+It also provides query endpoints.

 The following endpoints are supported: